Newo201/GEKI_Vacation_Scholarship/Progress.md

 -   Draw a single sample from the likelihood using the true parameters

--   Initialise particles by sampling from prior distributions
+-   Initialize particles by sampling from prior distributions

 -   For each particle draw from the likelihood

 -   Calculate covariance matrices

--   Generate pertubations
+-   Generate perturbations

 -   Update particles